google/opencasebook/trademarks.md

 ## License Terms' Bearing on Trademark Use

-This chapter will provide excerpts of popular open source licenses, ranging from a license that does not address trademark rights, to those that implicitly address them, to those that explicitly disclaim any grant of trademark rights.
+This section will provide excerpts of popular open source licenses, ranging from a license that does not address trademark rights, to those that implicitly address them, to those that explicitly disclaim any grant of trademark rights.